About SFU Galleries

 SFU Gallery presents contemporary work within a local, national, and international context.
 The gallery's programming addresses the specific intellectual conditions of SFU and the Lower Mainland in relationship to global contexts, as well as the region’s history of conceptual, social, and cultural practices.
 Located on Burnaby Mountain, SFU Gallery’s audience includes students, faculty, staff, and the general public.

 SFU Gallery was established as a public art gallery in 1970.
 In the preceding years, visual arts programming was coordinated by artist Iain Baxter, who was a Resident in the Centre for Communications and the Arts until the early 1970s.
 Under Baxter’s guidance, Ian Wallace exhibited early monochromes, N.E.
 Thing Co.
 Ltd. undertook multiple projects, and Seth Siegelaub curated a campus wide project entitled Catalogue for an Exhibition that included the work of Josepth Kosuth, Sol Lewitt, Lawrence Weiner, and others.
-Since that time, SFU Gallery has presented work by artists as diverse as Matilda Aslizadeh, Raymond Boisjoly, Fred Herzog, R.B.
-Kitaj, Liz Magor, Julie Mehretu, Mina Totino, Jerry Pethick, and Allan Sekula.
+Since that time, SFU Gallery has presented work by artists as diverse as Raymond Boisjoly, Andreas Bunte, R.B.
+Kitaj, Lyse Lemiuex, Liz Magor, Julie Mehretu, Samuel Roy-Bois, Allan Sekula, and Charlene Vickers.

 SFU Goldcorp Centre for the Arts, 149 West Hastings Street, Vancouver BC

 Audain Gallery opened in 2010 and is named after patron Michael Audain.
 The gallery is located in downtown Vancouver in the Goldcorp Centre for the Arts, along with SFU’s School for the Contemporary Arts.
 The gallery advances the aesthetic and discursive production and presentation of contemporary art through a responsive program of exhibitions that support engaged pedagogy.
-Focusing on the ways in which contemporary art is socially formed and formative, the gallery initiates local, national and international projects, including exhibitions by visiting international artists through the Audain Visual Artists in Residence Program (such as by Marjetica Potrč, YOUNG-HAE CHANG HEAVY INDUSTRIES, Raqs Media Collective, Claire Fontaine, and Antoni Muntadas).
+Focusing on the ways in which contemporary art is socially formed and formative, the gallery initiates local, national and international projects, including exhibitions by visiting international artists through the Audain Visual Artists in Residence Program, such as Marjetica Potrč, YOUNG-HAE CHANG HEAVY INDUSTRIES, Raqs Media Collective, Claire Fontaine, Walid Raad, and Hito Steyerl.
+Other exhibitions have included the work of Dana Claxton, Ursula Mayer, Nep Sidhu, Martine Syms, and Althea Thauberger.
 Audain Gallery also hosts SFU SCA Visual Arts student exhibitions.
 Events such as artist’s talks, public discussions, and screenings are organized parallel to the gallery’s exhibitions, cultivating the cultural context and conversation around visual art.
 Audain Gallery offers a critical space for engagement with the diverse and timely ideas of contemporary art in a dynamic and shifting manner.

 SFU Harbour Centre, 515 West Hastings, Vancouver BC

-Frequented by students, staff, and visitors as a lounge for informal gatherings, coffee breaks, and official receptions, Teck Gallery is an active social and public space in downtown Vancouver defined by a large window offering commanding views of the North Shore mountains.
+Frequented by students, staff, and visitors as a lounge for informal gatherings and official receptions, Teck Gallery is an active social and public space in downtown Vancouver defined by a large window offering commanding views of the North Shore mountains.
 The site, functioning since SFU opened at Harbour Centre in 1989, presents socially focused programs that engage local contexts.
 Distinct from a white cube gallery, Teck Gallery is a project space for artistic innovation within the university.
+Artists who have been commissioned to address this space in year-long projects include Neil Campbell, Instant Coffee, Evan Lee, Marianne Nicolson, and Krista Belle Stewart.